-Measure Code: RS-HVC-CFAN-V01-150601
+Measure Code: RS-HVC-CFAN-V02-180101

+Review Deadline: 1/1/2022

 Advanced Thermostats

 Description

 This measure characterizes the household energy savings from the installation of a new thermostat(s) for reduced heating and cooling consumption through a configurable schedule of temperature setpoints (like a programmable thermostat) and automatic variations to that schedule to better match HVAC system runtimes to meet occupant comfort needs.
 These schedules may be defaults, established through user interaction, and be changed manually at the device or remotely through a web or mobile app.
 Automatic variations to that schedule could be driven by local sensors and software algorithms, and/or through connectivity to an internet software service.
 Data triggers to automatic schedule changes might include, for example: occupancy/activity detection, arrival & departure of conditioned spaces, optimization based on historical or population-specific trends, weather data and forecasts.
 This class of products and services are relatively new, diverse, and rapidly changing.
 Generally, the savings expected for this measure aren’t yet established at the level of individual features, but rather at the system level and how it performs overall.
 Like programmable thermostats, it is not suitable to assume that heating and cooling savings follow a similar pattern of usage and savings opportunity, and so here too this measure treats these savings independently.
 Note that it is a very active area of ongoing study to better map features to savings value, and establish standards of performance measurement based on field data so that a standard of efficiency can be developed.
 That work is not yet complete but does inform the treatment of some aspects of this characterization and recommendations.
 Energy savings are applicable at the household level; all thermostats controlling household heat should be programmable and installation of multiple advanced thermostats per home does not accrue additional savings.